Cleft Lip and Palate Clinic

 While the Team's involvement with patients can begin as early as pregnancy, it should continue throughout the patients' life.
 We recommend seeing patients every five years after age 18 possibly more frequently during child bearing age.

-Our Greater Baltimore Cleft Lip and Palate Team is under the leadership of our three Medical Co-directors; Geneticist Antonie Kline, MD, and Facial Plastic Reconstructive Surgeons, Patrick Byrne, MD, and Randolph Capone, MD.
+The Greater Baltimore Cleft Lip and Palate Team is under the leadership of our four Medical Co-directors; Geneticist Antonie Kline, MD, Oral and Maxillofacial surgeon John Caccamese, MD, and Facial Plastic Reconstructive Surgeons, Patrick Byrne, MD, and Randolph Capone, MD.

 Dr. Kline is the head of Pediatric Genetics at GBMC's Harvey Institute for Human Genetics.
 She has a wealth of experience with children who have a variety of genetic disorders.
+Dr. Caccamese is fellowship trained in cleft, craniofacial and pediatric maxillofacial surgery and is an Associate Professor in the Departments of Oral Maxillofacial Surgery and Pediatrics at the University of Maryland Medical System/University of Maryland Hospital for Children and the Baltimore College of Dental Surgery.
 Dr. Byrne and Dr. Capone are an experienced surgical team.
 They are both Johns Hopkins trained surgeons, Assistant Professors in Johns Hopkins Medical Institutions Department of Otolaryngology-Head and Neck Surgery, and each has a private surgical practice.

 The Greater Baltimore Cleft Lip and Palate Team provides interdisciplinary medical expertise to families of children with congenital malformations (birth defects) involving the head and neck.
 Examples of these include: